johntao/blog-2025/src/content/default/information-fatigue.md

 There are so many words I can use to make my point directly:
 information explosion, tutorial hell, knowledge anxiety, imposter syndrome...

-It is the phenomenon that you cannot simply keep watching technical videos on YouTube.
+It's the phenomenon where you can't just keep watching technical videos on YouTube.
 (assuming your main information source is videos from any platform)

 Sometimes you just need to turn off your brain and watch cat videos or simply listen to some music.